Combat uniform: Indonesia

+On 3 October 2025, the Indonesian National Armed Forces introduced a new field uniform featuring a digital camouflage pattern called "sage green digital" or "Loreng Trimatra" (Three-dimensional camo pattern), officially replacing the DPM camouflage that had been in use since 1982.
+The new pattern is planned to be adopted simultaneously on 5 October 2025, coinciding with the celebration of the National Armed Forces' 80th anniversary.

-Units and formations within the armed forces such as the Kopassus, Raider Infantry, Kostrad, Marine Corps, Kopaska and Paskhas have their own distinctive camouflage pattern designs for their field uniform which resembles their identity, but it is only worn during special occasions such as during military parades.
-Members of the armed forces who are assigned to the Garuda Contingent wear a desert DPM camouflage pattern.
+Units and formations within the armed forces such as the Kopassus, Raider Infantry, Kostrad, Marine Corps, Kopaska and Paskhas have their own distinctive camouflage pattern designs for their field uniforms which resemble their identity, but are only worn during special occasions such as military parades.
+Members of the armed forces who are assigned to the Garuda Contingent wear a desert variant of the DPM camouflage pattern.

 Iran

-There’s an arctic blue camo for the Army air force, and a green and brown forest camo with splotches of electric blue for the Army Air Defence Force.
+Iran issues an arctic blue camo for the Army air force, and a green and brown forest camo with splotches of electric blue for the Army Air Defence Force.

 Italy

 The Italian Army used grigio-verde in the Alps from 1906 and across the army from 1909.
 In 1929, the country was the first to mass-produce camouflage fabric, the three-colour telo mimetico pattern.
 It was initially used as shelter halves, and not issued as uniform until 1942.

 The pattern remained in use after the war, moving through several colour variations.
 The marines adopted a complex five-colour "Mediterranean spray" pattern in the 1980s.
 In 1990, a new army pattern was introduced, a four-colour named "Vegetata"; a desert version was also issued from 1992.